 As of the balance sheet date, no securities have been lent out.

 3.5.3.4 Counterparty risk

 The Sub-fund is inherently exposed to counterparty risk concerning all assets on the balance sheet.
-For the various assets with a substantial financial interest, the following can be explained:
+This counterparty risk is managed and mitigated as follows: